 Midlands Technical College has established policies and procedures that may allow students to enter certain curriculum programs with advanced standing.
 In many cases, credit may be awarded through transfer of credit from other post-secondary institutions, AP exams, challenge examinations, the College Level Examination Program (CLEP), military experience or prior experiential learning.
-New students applying for advanced standing should submit documentation to the Admissions Office by the application deadline so that credentials may be evaluated and credit awarded prior to advisement for the student's first term.
+New students applying for advanced standing should submit documentation to the Admissions Office by the application deadline.
 Applicability and time limitations on transfer course work will be determined by the appropriate program's department chair or designee.